petrikaj/lappaa/compare/lappaa-vs-loom.md

 **Loom** is optimized for screen sharing and async workplace collaboration.
 If you need to demonstrate software, record a bug report, or walk through a presentation with your camera in a picture-in-picture bubble, Loom is built specifically for that workflow.

 **Lappaa** is optimized for audio-first and "talking head" communication.
-If you are recording a voice note or a quick professional update, Lappaa automatically applies audio-reactive visualizers, AI-generated backgrounds, and fast-paced captions.
+If you are recording a voice note or a quick professional update, Lappaa automatically applies music-reactive visualizers, AI-generated backgrounds, and fast-paced captions.

 ---